-- 3.2.1.
-These generally fall into one of the following categories: - Complaints about the food premises themselves (e.g. poor staff hygiene,
+3.2.1.
+These generally fall into one of the following categories:

-- allegations of pests, poor standards of cleanliness) - Complaints about the condition or contamination of food (extraneous matter, mould, dirty containers) - Complaints about food labelling and food information ('use by' dates and allergen information). - 3.2.2.
+- Complaints about the food premises themselves (e.g. poor staff hygiene, allegations of pests, poor standards of cleanliness) - Complaints about the condition or contamination of food (extraneous matter, mould, dirty containers) - Complaints about food labelling and food information ('use by' dates and allergen information). - 3.2.2.
 Complaints are allocated to officers on an area basis and are prioritised on a risk basis.
 This approach may mean it is appropriate for the complaint to be dealt with at the next routine intervention or an intelligence led intervention may be required. - 3.2.3.
-Based on previous years it is estimated that there is expected to be about 500 complaints/requests for service in 2023-24, which is in line with previous years (540 complaints/requests for service were received in 2022-23).
-Progress against this will be reported quarterly.
+In 2023-24 there were 265 food related service requests, these include complaints about food and food premises and also requests for advice from food businesses.
+It is estimated a similar number of requests will be received in 2024-35 and progress against this will be reported quarterly to the Licensing and Protection Committee.